Technology has forever changed the waiting game.

 One of the purposes of Advent is to create or reestablish a new habit — a habit of expectation, of patience for something better, something promised that hasn’t yet happened.

-The events of this past year have applied enormous pressure to our click lifestyle.
+The events of this past few years have applied enormous pressure to our click lifestyle.
 The cracks that formed early on are now gaping canyons.
 It would seem the real world didn’t get the memo: if we were Kings and Queens of some digital dominion, Alexa is the only one listening.

 Habits that had proven so effective and convenient in this alternate universe were no match for reality.
 Click, Vaccine?
 Click, brotherly love?
 Click, peaceful transition of power?
 Never before had we been so misguided or misdirected by our collective habits.
 The one virtue we needed most this year is the one virtue our clicks nearly destroyed.